nahid/talk/README.md

 #### isConversationExists

-This method check currently logged in user and given user is already conversation
+This method checks currently logged in user and if given user is already in conversation

 **Syntax**